leobudima/elogii-blog/content/what-is-delivery-management-software.md

 You can cut time from adoption to full use to mastery of the system.
 That can take a lot of the workload off you and your workforce, especially if neither party has previous experience with Delivery Management Software.

-The quicker adoption and faster transition to digital logistics mean digitising your delivery operations and fleet is less time-consuming, and more productive and cost-effective.
+The quicker adoption and faster transition to digital logistics mean digitising your delivery operations and the fleet is less time-consuming and more productive and cost-effective.

 End-to-end delivery software itself can be either on-premise, cloud-based, or hybrid (a combination of the two).

 In the past, the on-premise solution was the exclusive and widely used option.
-These days, however, cloud-based Delivery Management Software has taken center stage.
+These days, however, cloud-based Delivery Management Software has taken centre stage.

 The integration of cloud computing with the end-to-end Delivery Management Software suite will remain relevant in the future, as well.